allenai/agent-eval/README.md

 This attribute should contain a list of configs, each of which specifies the schema (under the `features` key) and dataset structure (under the `data_files` key).
 See [sample-config-hf-readme-metadata.yml](sample-config-hf-readme-metadata.yml) for a sample metadata block corresponding to [sample-comfig.yml](sample-config.yml) (note that the metadata references the [raw schema data](src/agenteval/leaderboard/dataset_features.yml), which must be copied).

-To facilitate initializing new configs, `agenteval publish` will automatically add this metadata if it is missing.
+To facilitate initializing new configs, `agenteval lb publish` will automatically add this metadata if it is missing.

 # Development